The Story of PIMAI B Community

 Basic Services Started: 2010

-Farai Gunhe, a man who had grown up in Pimai, saw the huge need around him and so in 2008, formed Pimai Christian Caring Trust, a Community Based Organisation (CBO) with the vision to care for the orphaned and vulnerable children in the community.
-In 2009, Farai left Pimai Christian Caring Trust to form the Hands at Work Mutare Service Centre and is now the Service Centre Coordinator.
-A local lady, Jane, became the coordinator of the Pimai Christian Caring Trust.
-The CBO has continued to grow and is now split into 3 separate CBOs: Pimai A, B, and C. Jane is currently the coordinator for all three CBOs.
+Farai Ngunhe, a man who grew up in Pimai, saw the huge need around him and so in 2008, formed Pimai Christian Caring Trust, a Community Based Organisation (CBO) with the vision to care for the orphaned and vulnerable children in the community.
+In 2009, Farai left Pimai Christian Caring Trust to form the Hands at Work Local Office team in Mutare.
+In 2017, Farai transitioned from the coordinator of the Mutare Local Office to the leader of the Hands at Work Regional Support Team in Zimbabwe.
+A local lady, Jane, became the coordinator of Pimai Christian Caring Trust and helped the CBO grow and because of the need, split into 3 separate CBOs: Pimai A, B, and C. In 2017, Jane left Pimai Christian Caring Trust to form the new Hands at Work Local Office team in Honde Valley, alongside John, another former Care Worker.
+In response, dedicated Care Worker Sarah has taken ownership for the day-to-day responsibilities of running the CBO as coordinator.
+It is through this group of Care Workers that Chionesu* and 149 others are cared for lovingly.

 Drought has severely increased the level of vulnerability in this community.
 The Honde Valley is known for its lush farmland with many plantations, but has suffered from the near-total crop failures in the last year.
 Unemployment, a lack of access to water and rising costs of food is crippling this community where many are already struggling.
 Many people have depended on eating food that they can grow themselves, but due to the drought, they cannot rely on their own gardens.
 In an effort to ease this burden, the CBO has secured a water source to ensure safe access to clean water and support the garden at the Life Centre.